-In April 2013, the University entered into a five-year agreement with UPMC to provide full-time, armed police aid, support, and assistance for six UPMC facilities.
-Payments made by UPMC for these services totaled \$2.0 million in 2014, and are reported as other revenue in the Consolidated Statement of Activities.
+In April 2013, the University entered into a five-year agreement with UPMC to provide full-time, armed police aid, support, and assistance for certain UPMC facilities.
+Payments made by UPMC for these services totaled \$2.5 million and \$2.0 million in 2015 and 2014, respectively, and are reported as other revenue in the Consolidated Statements of Activities.

 UPMC serves as the provider of health insurance coverage to all eligible University employees who enroll in the plan.
 The University is self-insured for these costs and reimburses UPMC for actual claims cost.
-Health insurance expense including administrative fees totaled \$103.9 million and \$105.7 million in 2014 and 2013, respectively, and is reported as fringe benefits in the Consolidated Statements of Activities.
+Health insurance expense including administrative fees totaled \$107.5 million and \$103.9 million in 2015 and 2014, respectively, and is reported as fringe benefits in the Consolidated Statements of Activities.

 UPMC receives federal matching funds for costs incurred by academic medical centers for medical assistance services.
 The funds are remitted to the University to support the activities of the SOM, the Western Psychiatric Institute and Clinic (WPIC), the Center for Public Health Practice, and the clinic within the School of Dental Medicine.
-These remittances were \$11.5 million and \$8.2 million in 2014 and 2013, respectively, and are reported as commonwealth appropriation revenue in the Consolidated Statements of Activities.
+These remittances were \$11.1 million and \$11.5 million in 2015 and 2014, respectively, and are reported as commonwealth appropriation revenue in the Consolidated Statements of Activities.

 In 2003, the University and UPMC created the Medical and Health Sciences Foundation (MHSF), a separate 501(c)(3) organization.
 The mission of MHSF is to create a unified fundraising organization for the University's schools of the health sciences and UPMC.
 The arrangement calls for the cost of MHSF to be split evenly between the University and UPMC.
-In 2014 and 2013, UPMC's share of total operating costs for MHSF totaled \$4.4 million and \$4.2 million, respectively, and is reported as other revenue in the Consolidated Statements of Activities.
+In 2015 and 2014, UPMC's share of total operating costs for MHSF totaled \$4.4 million for both years, and is reported as other revenue in the Consolidated Statements of Activities.
 All contributions generated by MHSF are credited to the University or UPMC based upon donor intent.

 In November 2004, the University entered into an agreement with UPMC to jointly construct and own the Carrillo Street steam plant, a gas-fired steam-generating facility.
 The University funded 78.1% of construction costs with UPMC funding the remaining 21.9%.
 The plant provides steam to each entity's respective buildings and is managed by the University.

 A lease arrangement exists between the University and the commonwealth for WPIC.
 Since 1949, the University has managed WPIC under an agreement between the University and the commonwealth whereby the University rents for a consideration of \$1 per year the land, building, equipment, and other items that are used by WPIC.
 The agreement provides for continuing terms of 10 years each; however, this agreement is cancelable by either party on one year's written notice.
 In 1992, the University subleased to UPMC the land, building, equipment, and other items subject to the current lease arrangement between the commonwealth and the University.
-This sublease arrangement continued to be in effect during 2014 and 2013.
-Included in property, plant, and equipment is \$196.4 million and \$194.9 million at June 30, 2014 and 2013, respectively, related to the land, buildings, and equipment used by WPIC.
-Accumulated depreciation related to these assets totaled \$160.8 million and \$156.7 million at June 30, 2014 and 2013, respectively.
+This sublease arrangement continued to be in effect during 2015 and 2014.
+Included in property, plant, and equipment is \$189.2 million and \$196.4 million at June 30, 2015 and 2014, respectively, related to the land, buildings, and equipment used by WPIC.
+Accumulated depreciation related to these assets totaled \$155.8 million and \$160.8 million at June 30, 2015 and 2014, respectively.